zkoss/zkessentials-book/navigation_and_template/page_based.md

 To build a page-based navigation, first you should prepare corresponding pages for those items in the sidebar.

-From below image, you can see there are 4 zul pages which correspond to items in the sidebar under "chpater7\\pagebased" (index-profile-mvc.zul, index-profile-mvvm.zul, index-todolist-mvc.zul, index-todolist-mvvm.zul).
+From below image, you can see there are 4 zul pages which correspond to items in the sidebar under "pagebased" folder (index-profile-mvc.zul, index-profile-mvvm.zul, index-todolist-mvc.zul, index-todolist-mvvm.zul).
 Then we can link four items of the sidebar to these zul pages by redirecting a browser.

 ![](../images/ze-ch7-pagebased.png)